GitHongWu/Inspecting-Running-Processes/README.md

 # CS361 Homework 2 Inspecting-Running-Processes

+howto.txt is describe in English how to find the secret for the given executable.
+Each individual howto should be on one more more lines after a line with only the executable number and a period on it.

 # Warning
 You must complete this assignment on systems[1-4].cs.uic.edu.
 Failure to do so will result in a zero.
 You will not be given any other files to complete secret findings except the 5 executable files.